conterkote/vk-fortune-wheel-backend/README.md

 # vk-fortune-wheel-backend

-Frontend repository of this project: https://github.com/conterkote/vk-fortune-wheel-frontend
+Frontend repository and more info about this project: https://github.com/conterkote/vk-fortune-wheel-frontend

 Features: